Financial-Times/careers/VACANCIES.md

 ## Operations and Reliability

+This team is dedicated to improving our service levels, working with engineering teams across the FT.

 [Sarah](https://twitter.com/sarahjwells) runs this team.

 ++

-We don't have any vacancies in this team at the moment, but feel free drop us a line.
+We don't have any vacancies in this team at the moment but feel free [drop us a line](https://github.com/Financial-Times/careers).

 ## FT Group Products

+On this team you'll look after the tech behind the FT subsidiary brands and building technical partnerships with other organisations.

 [Rik](https://twitter.com/rikstill) runs this team.

 ++

-We don't have any vacancies in this team at the moment, but feel free drop us a line.
+We don't have any vacancies in this team at the moment but feel free [drop us a line](https://github.com/Financial-Times/careers).

 ----

+Interested?
+Or have any questions?

-🤔Find out more about the FT & how to apply on the [careers page](https://github.com/Financial-Times/careers).
+Find out more about the FT & how to apply on the [careers page](https://github.com/Financial-Times/careers).

 No agencies.
 Thanks.